AElfProject/AElf/docs/resources/smart-contract-apis/genesis.md

 **Returns:**

-Registration of the smart contract
+Registration object of the smart contract.

 #### function ValidateSystemContractAddress